 Acne in the form of blackheads and whiteheads is extremely common and easily treatable.
 Sebum, which is responsible for keeping the skin and hair moisturized, can get trapped in follicles and produce blackheads and/or whiteheads.
 Good basic facial care is the foundation for clear skin, and we can quickly determine the appropriate skin care regimen, best products, and in-office treatments that will produce smoother, clearer skin, free of unattractive blackheads and whiteheads.
 Click here for more information (this links to AAD site)

 Hyperhidrosis is the excessive sweating of the face, hands, feet, and underarms, stemming from the production of perspiration beyond what is necessary to cool the body.
 The condition can be debilitating, uncomfortable, and embarrassing, however it is easy to treat.
 We have helped many patients who suffer from this condition, all of whom spoke of renewed confidence and comfort in their daily lives.
-There are three main treatment regimens for hyperhidrosis: Botox®, which reduces excessive underarm sweating, can dramatically improve your quality of life, oral medications can control widespread sweating and topical agents may also be used for less severe cases.
+There are two main treatment regimens for hyperhidrosis: Botox(r), which reduces excessive sweating, can dramatically improve quality of life, and topical agents may also be used for less severe cases.

 Lentigines, also known as sun spots, age spots or liver spots, are flat, brown discolorations of the skin, most commonly found on the back of the hands, neck, and face.
 Lentigines are caused by repeated sun exposure over many years.
 While using sunscreen is the best preventative measure, there are non-invasive treatments available to eliminate these spots, including lasers, topical agents, freezing and chemical peels.
 Our dermatologists will gladly discuss the best treatment options available for your specific condition.